 Our Charity Work

-At Aveley Lodge we want to support local charities, because we know they matter to our residents, staff and our visitors and make a big difference in the community we serve.
+At Aveley Lodge Care Home, we are passionate about supporting local charities because we know they matter to our residents, staff and our visitors and make a huge difference in the community we serve.

 “Alone we can do so little; together we can do so much” Helen Keller

-Our chosen charity though that we predominantly fundraise for is The Isobel Parmenter Memorial Fund, a special named fund attached to the charity The Children’s Cancer and Leukaemia Group (registered charity number 286669) .
-This cause is very close to our hearts as Isobel was the much loved daughter of Registered Care Home Manager and Business Owner Michael Parmenter and PR Manager Suzanne, and Niece to Co-Business Owner and Finance Manager, Deborah Blick.
+Our chosen charity though that we predominantly fundraise for is The Isobel Parmenter Memorial Fund, a special named fund attached to the charity The Children’s Cancer and Leukaemia Group (registered charity number 1182637) .
+This cause is very close to our hearts as Isobel was the much-loved daughter of Registered Care Home Manager and Business Owner Michael Parmenter and PR Manager Suzanne, and Niece to Co-Business Owner and Finance Manager, Deborah Blick.
 Isobel sadly passed away in October 2014 aged only 22 months old from a rare cancer called Langerhans Cell Histiocytosis (LCH).
-For further details about the fund and the charity please visit www.cclg.org.uk/Isobel-Parmenter-Memorial-Fund
+For further details about the fund and the charity please watch the video opposite and visit www.cclg.org.uk/Isobel-Parmenter-Memorial-Fund

 With the love, help and support of the residents, their families and our fantastic staff team by participating in cake sales, theme days, high teas, “wear a funny hat” day, barn dances, 10k runs to the extreme of skydiving, they have all helped us raise to date over £40,000 in memory of Isobel for her fund and other related charities such as HistioUK, Cancer Research UK, East Anglian Children’s Hospices and Well Child.
 Suzanne and Michael Parmenter were runners up in the “Community Champions Award” at the Pride of Essex Awards in November 2015 for their fundraising efforts, an achievement they are highly proud of.

 On the 28th September 2017, the Registered Care Home Manager Michael Parmenter and his nephew and fellow staff member Jake Blick successfully summited Mount Kilimanjaro in Tanzania raising just under £5,000 for the Isobel Parmenter Memorial Fund.
-On 25th March 2018, Michael is also set to complete the London Half Marathon for “Make a Wish Foundation” and then on 22nd April 2018, the London Marathon, all to raise funds in memory of Isobel.
+On 25th March 2018, Michael completed the first ever London Half Marathon for “Make a Wish Foundation” raising just under £500 and then on 22nd April 2018, he also successfully completed the prestigious London Marathon in 6 Hours 30 minutes, raising just over £1,579 in memory of Isobel.